-TORP works to evaluate the full potential of the oil recovery processes in Kansas.
-This includes tertiary oil recovery as well as more standard technologies such as water-flooding.
-In addition TORP conducts research and development designed to create new and refine processes which are applicable to Kansas.
+TORP works to evaluate the full potential of oil recovery processes in Kansas.
+This includes tertiary oil recovery as well as more standard technologies such as waterflooding.
+In addition TORP conducts research and development designed to create new processes and to refine processes which are applicable to Kansas.

-Educating KU Chemical and Petroleum Engineering Students Everyday Physically housed within the University of Kansas Chemical and Petroleum Engineering department, TORP supports approximately 10 – 15 graduate students each year.
-Students perform research on various technologies applicable to Kansas oil and gas reservoirs, including carbon
+Educating KU Chemical and Petroleum Engineering students everyday.
+Physically housed within the University of Kansas Chemical and Petroleum Engineering department, TORP supports approximately 10 – 15 graduate students each year.
+Students perform research on various technologies applicable to Kansas oil and gas reservoirs.

 TORP has a thriving technology transfer program designed specifically to serve the regional independent oil and gas industry.
-This group is guided by, and actively interacts with the petroleum industry at large to provide technical assistance on field tests and demonstration projects.
-In addition this group works in conjunction with the DOE funded
+This group is guided by and actively interacts with the petroleum industry at large to provide workshops, technical assistance, field tests, and demonstration projects.